 - Studio spaces for annual licensing, from large studios to common spaces, where artists can create new pots and sculpture

-- Facility includes four gas kilns, 11 electric kilns and 2 test kilns, one Raku kiln, three glazing areas, three wheel classrooms with wheels, handbuilding classroom with slab roller and other equipment
+- Facility includes four gas kilns, 11 electric kilns and 2 test kilns, three glazing areas, three wheel classrooms with wheels, handbuilding classroom with slab roller and other equipment

 - Artist grants and residency support for emerging and established artists, from Minnesota and elsewhere, ranging from free studio space for three months to $25,000 fellowships